 Question: "What are the books of 1 Esdras and 2 Esdras?"

-In the case of 1 Esdras, the reign of Persian King Artaxerxes incorrectly precedes in its narrative those of Cyrus the Great (c.
-559—529 BC) and Darius I (Darius the Great, 521—486 BC), although some believe this may have been simply a literary device called “prolepsis” where a person/event is assigned to an earlier period or represents the future as if it had already occurred.
-First Esdras is essentially a Greek translation/version of the book of Ezra that is in the authorized biblical canon, but it also includes four additional chapters.
-It is an account of King Josiah’s reforms and history of the destruction of the Temple in 586 BC and chronicles the Jews’ return from Babylonian captivity under Zerubbabel.
+There are some historical problems with 1 and 2 Esdras.
+In the narrative of 1 Esdras, the reign of the Persian King Artaxerxes incorrectly precedes those of Cyrus the Great (c.
+559—529 BC) and Darius I (Darius the Great, 521—486 BC), although some believe this is simply a literary device called “prolepsis” in which a person or event is assigned to an earlier period or represented as if it had already occurred.
+First Esdras appears in the Septuagint as an expanded book of Ezra, containing four additional chapters.
+It is an account of King Josiah’s reforms and history of the destruction of the temple in 586 BC and chronicles the Jews’ return from Babylonian captivity under Zerubbabel.
 This book was said to be known by Josephus (born AD 38).
-St. Jerome (c.
-347-420) translated 1/2 Esdras into Latin (the Vulgate Bible), which became known more recently as Ezra and Nehemiah.

-Second Esdras, however, was written too late to be included in the Septuagint and, therefore, does not appear within the more prominent canon (Jewish, Protestant, Catholic, or Orthodox).
-Second Esdras is also known by many other designations which can be difficult to track and comprehend fully and clearly.
-For example, 2 Esdras, regarded as an apocalyptic work, contains portions known in some churches and scholarly circles as 3 Ezra, 4 Ezra, 5 Ezra, and 6 Ezra.
-The Ethiopian church considers 4 to be part of the canon in the Ethiopian church, whereas the Eastern Armenian church labels it as 3 Ezra.
-Further, some scholars believe these books were written by several authors, including possibly Christian authors as late as the second century AD.
+Second Esdras was written too late to be included in the Septuagint and, therefore, does not appear within the more prominent canon (Jewish, Protestant, Catholic, or Orthodox).
+Second Esdras is also known by many other names, making it difficult to track fully.
+For example, 2 Esdras contains portions known in some circles as 3 Ezra, 4 Ezra, 5 Ezra, and 6 Ezra.
+The Ethiopian Church considers 4 Ezra to be canonical, whereas the Eastern Armenian Church labels it as 3 Ezra.
+Further, some scholars believe these books were written by several authors, including some possibly as late as the second century AD.

 Second Esdras is often referred to as the Jewish Apocalypse of Ezra and contains seven visions of Ezra dealing with his angst over the pain and suffering inflicted upon Jews by Gentiles.
-Some scholars believe this was written shortly after the AD 70 destruction of the Temple in Jerusalem during the reign of Emperor Domitian (AD 81—96).
+Some scholars believe the book was written shortly after the AD 70 destruction of the temple in Jerusalem during the reign of Emperor Domitian (AD 81—96).
 While there is a definite tone of sadness in this work, there is consolation regarding ultimate retribution.
-There are six Messiah references within 2 Esdras.
+There are six Messianic references within 2 Esdras.